mako-framework/docs/02_routing_and_controllers/03_request.md

 $value = $queryString->get('foo', false);
 ```

-The `getPost` method returns a parameter collection containing post data.
+The `post` property is a parameter collection containing post data.

 ```
-// Get all post data

 $post = $this->request->getPost();

-// You can also use the read-only "post" property
+// You can also use the "getPost" method

 $post = $this->request->post;
 ```